UM-Flint DPS receives $935K in grant funding for community development

 "The cornerstone of effective public safety is a strong connection with the community," said Ray Hall, director of public safety at UM-Flint.
 "We have a moral obligation to support the community that is so supportive of our campus.
 We need to support those individuals who might otherwise not receive the type of service and assistance they deserve."

 Alongside these meetings, DPS has created a network of community partners that includes the Michigan State Police, Big Brothers Big Sisters, Hurley Medical Center, My Brothers Keeper, and many more.
-The grant will allow DPS to hire project managers to strengthen the connections between these partners and assist residents in finding support and employment opportunities.
+The grant will open a number of project management positions to students and Flint residents.
+These positions will strengthen the connections between community partners and help members of the community find support and employment opportunities.

 "Working with the greater Flint community, our law enforcement community, and the residents themselves are the pillars of our philosophy, and these pillars define how we will tackle these problems," said Hall.
 "Crime is a complex issue and there are many factors that influence it, therefore our response to it must be equally complex."